 Unless otherwise stated, the term for all Standing Committee members shall be two (2) years, and the term for all Other Committee members shall be three (3) years.
 Other Committee members shall be appointed so as to implement a staggered system.
 A Committee member shall remain on the Committee until the Committee member’s successor is appointed, or until the Committee member’s earlier resignation, removal, incapacity, disability, or death.

-The term for all Task Force members shall be until theIr assignment is concluded, but generally shall not exceed a period of two (2) years.
+The term for all Task Force members shall be until their assignment is concluded, but generally shall not exceed a period of two (2) years.

 The definition of “term” set forth in Section 6.11 is applicable here.